ubaumann/naf_workshop_NUTS/docs/lab.md

 But… we have a workshop to run and a lunch break coming up.
 So instead, we'll write a custom NUTS test class that uses the NAPALM CLI function to retrieve the IS-IS neighbor output and asserts that the expected neighbors are present.

+On GitHub, you can find an example repository, [network-unit-testing-system/example-custom-netmiko-cli-test](https://github.com/network-unit-testing-system/example-custom-netmiko-cli-test), demonstrating how to implement a custom test class.
+You can also refer to the documentation [How To Write Your Own Test](https://nuts.readthedocs.io/en/latest/dev/writetests.html) for further guidance.

 We will take advantage of the fact that Arista EOS can provide the show command output in JSON format.

 ??? note "r06: `show isis neighbors | json`"